mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 [*recording fades in*]

 **Katagiri**: ... one of the [Mahayana](glossary#mahayana) scriptures: [the] [Diamond Sutra](glossary#diamond-sutra).
-This is quite different from [the] Vimalakirti Sutra we studied, that was compiled almost in the same century.
+This is quite different from [Vimalakirti Sutra](glossary#vimalakirti-sutra) we studied, that was compiled almost in the same century.
 During the first and the second centuries, most of the Mahayana Buddhist scriptures were compiled.
 So, the completion of Mahayana sutras – Buddhist scriptures – is classified into three periods.

-The first period ... is the period in which a group of [Prajnaparamita](glossary#prajnaparamita) sutras, or a group of [Saddharmapundarīka](glossary#saddharmapundarika) sutras, and a group of [Avatamsaka](glossary#avatamsaka) sutras , or one more group is a group of Sukhāvatīvyūha sutras – were all compiled during 150-270 (AD).
+The first period ... is the period in which a group of [Prajnaparamita](glossary#prajnaparamita) sutras, or a group of [Saddharmapundarīka](glossary#saddharmapundarika) sutras, and a group of [Avatamsaka](glossary#avatamsaka) sutras , or one more group is a group of [Sukhāvatīvyūha](glossary#sukhavativyuha) sutras – were all compiled during 150-270 (AD).
 This is first period of the completion of Mahayana Buddhist scriptures.

-The second is a period in which a group of Nirvana sutras, a group of [Śrīmālādevī Siṃhanāda sutras](https://en.wikipedia.org/wiki/Śrīmālādevī_Siṃhanāda_Sūtra), a group of [Sandhinirmocana sutras](https://en.wikipedia.org/wiki/Sandhinirmocana_Sutra) were all compiled, during 210-400.
+The second is a period in which a group of Nirvana sutras, a group of [Śrīmālādevī Siṃhanāda](glossary#srimaladevi-simhanada) sutras, a group of [Sandhinirmocana](glossary#sandhinirmocana) sutras were all compiled, during 210-400.

-The third is the period in which a group of Yogacara sutras and a group of esoteric sutras were all compiled, after 480.
+The third is the period in which a group of [Yogacara](glossary#yogacara) sutras and a group of esoteric sutras were all compiled, after 480.

 ##### 3:18

 During the first and the second centuries, there were several great organizers and philosophers of Mahayana Buddhist scriptures and Mahayana Buddhist teaching.
-The first person was [Nagarjuna](https://en.wikipedia.org/wiki/Nagarjuna), who lived from 150-250.
+The first person was [Nagarjuna](glossary#Nagarjuna), who lived from 150-250.
 And the second person was [Aryadeva](https://en.wikipedia.org/wiki/Aryadeva), who lived 170-270.
 And the third one is [Asanga](https://en.wikipedia.org/wiki/Asanga), who lived 310-390.
 Particularly Asanga compiled Buddhist psychology at that time.
 [Fourth,] [Vasubandhu](https://en.wikipedia.org/wiki/Vasubandhu), who lived 320-400.
 So, we can imagine all Buddhist scriptures were compiled by those four greater organizers and philosophers of Buddhist scriptures.

 ##### 5:24